2024 -2025

 Publisher's Note:

-Published in 1987, Toni Morrison’s spellbinding novel won the Pulitzer Prize for its unflinching look into the abyss of slavery.
+Published in 1987, Toni Morrison’s Beloved is a spellbinding novel that won the Pulitzer Prize for its unflinching look into the abyss of slavery.
 Sethe escaped to Ohio after being born a slave, but eighteen years later she is still not free.
 Sethe has too many memories of Sweet Home, the beautiful farm in Kentucky where so many hideous things happened.
 And Sethe’s new home is haunted by the ghost of her baby girl, who died nameless and whose tombstone is engraved with a single word: Beloved.

 Afternoon Courses